CoinFlux/crypto-address-validator/README.md

 Forked from [ivands/crypto-address-validator](https://github.com/ivands/crypto-address-validator)

-I forked it to include the new Litecoin address prefix format to add bitcoin cash support, **file size is 4.0 kB (minifed and gzipped)**.
+I forked it to include the new Litecoin address prefix format and to add bitcoin cash support, **file size is 4.0 kB (minifed and gzipped)**.

 ## Installation